j-mcdermott/git_wordcount/README.txt

 User Guide

+Make sure badpoems.txt and wordcount.py are in the same directory.
+Open a terminal in that directory.
-Open a terminal from GIT_WORDCOUNT directory.
-Run the script with the 2 arguments.
+If .zip downloaded from github, open a terminal from git_wordcount-main directory.

+Run the .py with these 2 arguments:

 Argument 1 = text file
 Argument 2 = frequency of repeating words per line (currently only accepts integers 1, 2, 3)